 The Importance of Parent and Caregiver Support

-It is also essential for parents and caregivers to understand and support children with SPI.
-This may include making accommodations at home and school, such as creating a quiet space for a child who is sensitive to noise or providing a child with additional support during physical activities.
-According to Smith, Schoen, & Miller (2011), parental involvement is crucial to treatment success for children with SPD.
+Additionally, parents and other adults must comprehend and assist children with SPI.
+This may entail making modifications at home and at school, such as setting aside a quiet area for a youngster who is sensitive to noise or giving a youngster extra assistance when participating in physical activities.
+Smith, Schoen, and Miller (2011) assert that parental support is essential for SPD children's treatment to be successful.